 Turkey breast is a great alternative to chicken breast – for one they’re both great sources of protein and are both healthier cuts compared to other meats.
 Both are also quite a favorite choice of source of protein in many healthy meals plans especially boneless skinless turkey breast recipes.
+There are many spices for turkey breast that will make it easy to flavor up the naturally plain flavor and you could probably eat it once or twice a week and never get tired.

 So, if you’re looking for some variation in your choices of meat, try turkey breast.
 In fact, there is even turkey bacon, which although should still be eaten in moderation (after all it’s still high in sodium and saturated fats), are much healthier choice over your regular bacon.